 The Society and its Research Groups offer a variety of Awards to outstanding undergraduate and postgraduate research.
 UK departments are encouraged to submit innovative, high quality thesis research.
 Particular focus is given to originality of thought, quality of research and excellence in presentation.

 This award is made for the best undergraduate dissertation in a UK geography department.
-The Essay Prize is named in honour of Professor Alfred Steers, who was Professor at Cambridge for seventeen years and was Honorary Vice President, Honorary Fellow, and medallist of the Society.
+The Essay Prize is named in honour of Professor Alfred Steers, who was Professor at the University of Cambridge for seventeen years and was Honorary Vice President, Honorary Fellow, and medallist of the Society.

 Winners are commended at the Society's Annual General Meeting in June each year.

-The Society's Research Groups offer a wide range of undergraduate and postgraduate dissertation awards, with various deadlines for 2013 awards (PDF).
+The Society's Research Groups offer a wide range of undergraduate and postgraduate dissertation awards, with various deadlines for awards.

 Quaternary Research Association (QRA) undergraduate dissertation award